Long Beach Unified School District jobs - 293 jobs

 Training and Experience:

-Any other combination of education, training and experience, which demonstrates that the applicant is likely to possess the required skills, knowledge or abilities, may be considered.
+Any combination of training and experience that could likely provide the desired skills, knowledge or abilities may be considered.

 SELECTION PROCEDURE: